erikcameron/decorum/README.md

 bp.shoot_confetti # ==> "boom, yay"
 ```

+## 0.5.1
+- Test suite maintenance, all is well.

 ## New in 0.5.0
 - The (public) methods in Decorum::Decorations (decorate, undecorate, etc.) may now be aliased.
 If you were having weird bugs beacuse Decorum was clobbering some existing method named `#decorate`, this is the version for you.
 More below.